fmcwradar/Microwave_Imaging/README.md

 ## Imaging with VNA

 To compute an image based on a set of s-parameter measurements it is necessary that you have a folder with the corresponding `.s2p` touchstone files.
 A separate touchstone file is required for every antenna position.
 The name of the file indicates the measurement number, e.g. `0.s2p`, `1.s2p`, `2.s2p` and so on.
 To generate the image, it is necessary to run the script `Imaging_VNA.py`.
 In the variable 'path' you just have to specfiy the folder with your touchstone files.
+The final image is saved as a pickle file in the folder 'Pickle Files' in the directory.
+If it does not already exists it will be created automatically.

 ## Imaging with FMCW Radar